-Oversight for the study is provided by a Technical Advisory Group (TAG) that consists of members of the MAG Intelligent Transportation Systems Committee, leadership of the MAG Transportation Review Committee, and staff at Arizona DOT and MAG.
-All TAG meetings are planned to be held in conjunction with MAG ITS Committee meetings, and will include updates on study status, discussions at key study milestones and review of draft documents.
+Oversight for the study is provided by a Technical Advisory Group (TAG) that consists of members of MAG’s Intelligent Transportation Systems Committee, MAG Transportation Review Committee leaders, and ADOT and MAG staff.
+All TAG meetings are held in conjunction with MAG ITS Committee meetings.
+They will include updates on study status, discussions at key study milestones and review of draft documents.
 The execution of each task will result in a Task Report that will document the work performed, findings and recommendations.
 The finalized Task Reports will serve as chapters of the Final Report.

 The study will seek MAG review and approval at two key decision points on: